 - £3,000 Targeted speech and language therapy support for Vulnerable / Pupil Premium pupils.

 - £8,250 For learning resources to facilitate Pupil Premium pupils progress e.g. new iPads, new apps, new reading books, SENs resources.

 - £8,420 SENCo and teaching assistant support for Pupil Premium / Vulnerable pupils to accelerate their progress in Phonics, Reading, Reading Comprehension, Writing and Mathematics in EYFS, KS1 and KS2.

 The impact of the above activities in giving extra support and targeted teaching to our vulnerable / Pupil Premium pupils was again that progress has been significantly accelerated during the course of the year.

-Progress measures and attainment of Pupil Premium pupils at Hacton Primary School were significantly better and higher than not only Pupil Premium pupils nationally in 2016/17, but in all but the expected standard at Reading, higher than all pupils overall nationally.
+Progress measures and attainment of Pupil Premium pupils at Hacton Primary School were significantly better and higher than not only Pupil Premium pupils nationally, but in all but the expected standard at Reading, higher than all pupils overall nationally.
 The school was recognised by the Department for Education as one of the top performing schools in the region in terms of outcomes for disadvantaged pupils in 2016/17.